xDev-Labs/cronpay-dashboard/README.md

 ## Overview

 CronPay Dashboard is a comprehensive solution for businesses and individuals who need to manage cryptocurrency payments at scale.
-The platform provides a centralized interface to configure payment endpoints, monitor transaction status, and analyze revenue across different blockchain networks and tokens.
+The platform provides a centralized interface to configure payment endpoints, monitor transaction status, and analyze revenue across different blockchain networks and tokens

 ## Key Features